dromzeh/hyv-fps-unlocker/README.md

 > **Warning**:
 > **I am not responsible for any consequences that may occur from using this program.** Use at your own risk.

-## Download and Usage
+## Download & Usage

 ## From the releases page

 - Download the latest release from [the releases page](https://github.com/dromzeh/hyv-fps-unlocker/releases)
-- Run`hyv-fps-unlocker.exe` and follow the instructions.
+- Run `hyv-fps-unlocker.exe` and follow the instructions.

 ## Building